zhao201730685110/ICp-banking-microservices/README.md

 The deployment has been processed as follow :

-	* The process pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
+1. The process pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
-	* The process built the Docker image from the Docker file described before.
+2. The process built the Docker image from the Docker file described before.
+It has been called **code-pattern-icp-banking-microservices** and tagged *lastest*.
+It will be refered as "DOCKER_IMAGE_NAME" in this pattern.
-	* The build action automatically added the Docker image to the Docker image repository of ICp.
+3. The process deployed the Docker image to the Docker image repository of ICp.
-	* The Docker image has been called **code-pattern-icp-banking-microservices** and tagged *lastest*.
-It will be refered as "DOCKER_IMAGE_NAME".

 As a result, the banking application is now ready to be instantiated from the ICp catalog.